Table of Contents

-Only show fatal errors which could lead the process to crash, such as and assert failure.
+Only show fatal errors which could lead the process to crash, such as an assertion failure.
 This is not currently used for anything.

 Only show fatal errors.
-These are errors after which the process absolutely cannot continue after.
+These are errors after which the process absolutely cannot continue.

 Show all errors, including ones which can be recovered from.

 - ‘warning, 24’

 Show all warnings and errors.
 Any message related to possibly incorrect or unexpected events will be shown.